loglux/FlexAudioPrint/README.md

 ```

 Modify the paths in `audio_print.py` (`input_audio` and `output_text_file`) with the file names of your choice for the audio file you'd like to transcribe and the output file to save the transcription.

 ---

-## Folder Structure
-Here's how the project is structured:

----